 - Produce and other food – Talbot Road to Elgin Crescent

 - Antiques – Elgin Crescent to Chepstow Villas

-Portobello Road is also famous for being in the heart of Europe’s biggest street festival; Notting Hill Carnival.
-This annual event takes place over the bank holiday weekend at the end of August and shouldn’t be missed if you’re in London during the summer.
-The entire neighbourhood is shut down while people dance in the streets in celebration of Carribean culture.
+Portobello Road is also famous for being the heart of Europe’s biggest street festival; Notting Hill Carnival.
+This annual event takes place at the end of August and shouldn’t be missed if you’re in London during the summer.
+The entire neighbourhood is shut down while people dance in the streets in celebration of Caribbean culture.

 Another reason for Portobello Road becoming one of London’s most iconic roads is the movie “Notting Hill” starring Hugh Grant and Julia Roberts.
-You can spot Portobello Road in the movie several times as much of it was filmed on and around this famous London street.
+Much of the movie was filmed on and around this famous London street.

 Finally, the Notting Hill area, including Portobello Road, is famous for its colourful houses!
 While you’re in the area you should definitely have a wander and check out the colorful houses in Notting Hill.